 The squeeze.
 Brazil’s minimum wage is R$1,621 ($314) a month, far below prime-district rents.

-Rio rents have climbed almost 43 percent in three years, nearly triple the rate of inflation, and locals are being pushed out of their own neighbourhoods.
-Residents call the force behind it the “dollarization” of the city, as tourism and remote workers reshape who can afford to live near the beach.
+Rio rents have climbed almost 43 percent in three years, nearly triple the rate of inflation.
+Locals are being pushed out of their own neighbourhoods, blaming a force they call the “dollarization” of the city as tourism and remote workers reshape who can afford to live near the beach.

 The pressure is turning long-time residents into economic migrants within their own city.
 Some swap prized southern districts for cheaper areas; others leave the city altogether.